 The Gateway of India arch

-Opposite the hotel, overlooking the Arabian sea, is the monumental arch the Gateway of India.
+Overlooking the Arabian sea, is the monumental arch the Gateway of India.
 This symbol of both Old Bombay and modern Mumbai was built in the Indo-Saracenic style using yellow Kharodi basalt, it commemorates the visit of King George V and Queen Mary to Bombay December 1911.

 The arch stands at an angle on the square perched at the edge of the Arabian sea, where dozens of colourful leisure boats bob on their lees.